-- 127. The following shall be disclosed on the face of the statement of profit or loss and other comprehensive income: - Revenue, presenting separately: - Interest income calculated using the effective interest method, (i.e. interest earned for financial assets that are measured at amortised cost or financial instruments measured at fair value through OCI) (IAS 1.82(a)). - o Insurance revenue - Insurance service expenses from contracts issued within the scope of IFRS 17 (see IFRS 17) - Income or expenses from reinsurance contracts held. - Finance cost (IAS 1.82(b)). - The amount of gains/losses from the derecognition of financial assets measured at amortised cost (IAS 1.82(aa)). - Insurance finance income or expenses from contracts issued within the scope of IFRS 17 - The amount of impairment losses, reversals of impairment losses or impairment gains determined in accordance with section 5.5 of IFRS 9 for financial assets measured at amortised cost or at fair value through other comprehensive income, a lease receivable, a contract asset or a financial guarantee contract (IAS 1.82(ba)).
+- 134. The following shall be disclosed on the face of the statement of profit or loss and other comprehensive income: - Revenue, presenting separately: - Interest income calculated using the effective interest method (i.e., interest earned for financial assets that are measured at amortised cost or financial instruments measured at fair value through OCI) (IAS 1.82(a)). - Insurance revenue (IAS 1.82(a)). - The amount of gains/losses from the derecognition of financial assets measured at amortised cost (IAS 1.82(aa)). - Insurance service expenses from contracts issued within the scope of IFRS 17 (see IFRS 17) (IAS 1.82(ab)). - Income or expenses from reinsurance contracts held.
+(IAS 1.82(ac)) - Finance cost (IAS 1.82(b)). - The amount of impairment losses, reversals of impairment losses or impairment gains determined in accordance with section 5.5 of IFRS 9 for financial assets measured at amortised cost or at fair value through other comprehensive income, a lease receivable, a contract asset or a financial guarantee contract (IAS 1.82(ba)).